-3. Furthermore, the Code of Ethics of Grupo PRISA (approved by the Board of Directors in December 2015 and which replaces the Code of Conduct that had been in force since December 2011), which applies to directors, amongst others, underscores the duty to avoid situations that could give rise to conflict between private interests and those of the company and requires that such situations be disclosed to the Company.
+3. Provisions of the Code of Ethics of Grupo PRISA:

+The Code of Ethics, which applies to directors, amongst others, underscores the duty to avoid situations that could give rise to conflict between private interests and those of the company and requires that such situations be disclosed to the Company.